DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

 Customers ranked by total purchase value

-9. Interactive Filters
+9. Interactive Filters;

-To enhance usability and exploration:
+It was created to enhance usability and exploration

 A Timeline was added for date-based filtering